Table of Contents

 - A document is unreadable or corrupted.

-- A document is in use or checked out by another user, you cannot OCR.
+- A document is in use or checked out by another user, and you cannot OCR.

-It can occasionally occur that a document is being OCRd while a user has the document checked out for editing.
+Occasionally, a document is being OCRd while a user has the document checked out for editing.
 This should not cause any issue to users, as NetDocuments OCR does not prevent any document from being edited at any time.
-After NetDocuments OCR processed a document and is ready to save that document back into NetDocuments, it first checks that the document has not already been updated by a user since a copy of that document was obtained for OCRing.
+After NetDocuments OCR processed a document and is ready to save it back into NetDocuments, it first checks that a user has not already updated the document since a copy of that document was obtained for OCRing.

-If that document has been modified, that specific OCR task will be abandoned, and the official version of the document will be re-queued to be OCRd and compressed again.
+If that document has been modified, that specific OCR task will be abandoned, and the official version of the document will be re-queued to be OCRd again.

-If the document in NetDocuments has not been changed but is still checked out, NetDocuments OCR will retry saving the document leaving increasingly long periods of time between each attempt and finally giving up on that document after the tenth attempt.
-If after 10 attempts the document is still checked out, the attempts will end, and the document will be flagged as unable to be saved due to the document being checked out.
+If the document in NetDocuments has not been changed but is still checked out, NetDocuments OCR will retry, saving the document leaving increasingly long periods of time between each attempt, and finally giving up on that document after a certain amount of attempts.
+If, after several attempts, the document is still checked out, the attempts will end, and the document will be flagged as unable to be saved due to the document being checked out.

 It is quite common to annotate a PDF with comments, highlighting, freehand drawings, etc. NetDocuments OCR has the unique ability to OCR and compress documents but ensures that all these annotations remain as they were in fully editable format, so you can continue to edit and add further annotations.

 12. My documents contain lots of graphics and pictures without text – what happens if OCRing finds no text – do I lose my graphics?